-All the Directors complied with the minimum 50% attendance requirement in respect of Board meetings held during FY 2022 as stipulated under Paragraph 15.05 of the MMLR.
+All the Directors complied with the minimum 50% attendance requirement in respect of Board meetings held during FY2023 as stipulated under Paragraph 15.05 of the Main LR of Bursa Securities.

 2. Demarcation of Responsibilities

 2.1 Board Charter

 In discharging its duties, the Board is guided by its Board Charter which outlines the duties and responsibilities of the Board and the Board Committees.
 Matters specifically reserved for the Board and those delegated to Board Committees are clearly defined in the Board Charter.